 In December 2007, following a change of management at the County Hotel, the members decided to change our weekly meeting venue after 62 years and moved to a new home at the Longlands Hotel in Tewitfield just outside Carnforth.

 Our club is part of Rotary International (RI), a global network of service volunteers.
 The world’s first service club was the Rotary Club of Chicago, Illinois, USA.
-The club was formed 23 February 1905 by lawyer Paul P. Harris and three friends — a merchant, a coal dealer, and a mining engineer.
+The club was formed 23 February 1905 by lawyer Paul P. Harris and three friends who were Hiram E. Shorey, a merchant tailor; Silvester Schiele, a coal dealer; and Gustavus Loehr, a mining engineer.
 Harris wished to recapture the friendly spirit he had felt in the small town where he had grown up.
 The name “Rotary” was derived from the early practice of rotating meetings among members’ offices.

 The first Rotary club was formed to promote fellowship among its members.
 Word of the club soon spread and other businessmen were invited to join.
 By the end of 1905, the Rotary Club of Chicago had 30 members.
 Three years later, a second club was formed in San Francisco, California, USA.

 As Rotary grew, its focus shifted to service and civic obligations.
 Early service projects included building public “comfort stations” near Chicago’s City Hall and delivering food to needy families.
 In 1913, the 50 Rotary clubs then in existence contributed US$25,000 for flood relief in two US Midwestern states.
 By the end of its first decade, Rotary had grown so large (nearly 200 clubs and more than 20,000 members) that a district structure was required.
 During Rotary’s second decade, clubs were launched in South and Central America, India, Cuba, Europe, the Philippines, Australia, New Zealand, and South Africa.